sehraf/x1-riscv-arch-image-builder/README.md

-# Image Builder for Archlinux on an Ky X1 (supposedly Spacemit K1) OrangePI RV2
+# Image Builder for Archlinux on a Ky X1 (Spacemit K1) OrangePI RV2
 These scripts compile, copy, bake, unpack and flash a [ready](https://wiki.archlinux.org/title/installation_guide#Configure_the_system) to use RISC-V Archlinux.
 *With "ready to use" i mean that it boots, you still need to configure everything!*

 Based on https://github.com/sehraf/d1-riscv-arch-image-builder